JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    <tabs>

    <tab title="AMI">

-   With this image type you can configure settings for agents started from the specific AMI.
+   With this image type, you can configure agent settings starting from the specific AMI.

-   1. Check **Use launch template** if you want TeamCity to import and use a specific [launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html).
-When the default/latest version of the template is updated on the server, TeamCity detects these changes and updates the running instances.
+   1. Check the **Use launch template** option if you want TeamCity to import and use a specific [launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html).
+When the default/latest version of the template updates on the server, TeamCity detects these changes and updates the running instances.
    2. Choose a required AMI.

       * **Own AMI** — TeamCity scans a collection of AMIs available under credentials specified in the cloud profile settings.
 You can browse all found AMIs and choose a required image.
       * **AMI by ID** — Allows you to utilize a [shared AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharing-amis.html).
-      * **AMI by tags** — Specify a comma-separated list of [AWS tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html), for example `Owner=Mike,Project=Glacier,Subnet=Public`.
-If the specified tags point to multiple AMIs, the last used AMI with matching tags will be used.
+      * **AMI by tags** — Specify a comma-separated list of [AWS tags](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html), for example, `Owner=Mike,Project=Glacier,Subnet=Public`.
+If the specified tags point to multiple AMIs, TeamCity will use the last used AMI.
 If no AMIs were found, the image name under the **Agents** section will be "Image name (no data)" instead of "Image name (ami-xxxxxxxxx)".

          <img src="dk-ec2-invalidTags.png" width="460" alt="Invalid AMI tags"/>

    3. Specify one or multiple [instance types](https://aws.amazon.com/ec2/instance-types/).

       If you need to invoke new on-demand instances, create multiple identical images with different types.
 For example, you may have three images that utilize the same Linux AMI: the type of image #1 is `t2.small`, image #2 is `t2.medium`, and image #3 is `t2.large`.
-This approach allows you to control how many instances of each type are allowed to boot up, and to manually start instances of specific types.
+This approach allows you to control how many instances of each type are allowed to boot, and to start instances of specific types manually.

       If you intend to order spot instances (see below), you may specify multiple instance types in the same image.
-This increases your chances to have a spot instance assigned.
+This approach increases your chances of having a spot instance assigned.

       > Mac instances support only `mac1.metal` and `mac2.metal` types and are available only as bare metal instances on [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html), with a minimum allocation period of 24 hours before you can release the Dedicated Host.
 Learn more: [Amazon EC2 Mac instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).
       >
       {type="note"}

    4. Optional: Specify additional image settings.
       * **IAM Role** — The IAM role that all launched instances will assume.
-This role specifies the set of permissions that will be [granted to applications](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) running on your EC2 instances.
+This role specifies the permissions [granted to applications](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) running on your EC2 instances.
 The AWS account used by TeamCity must have `iam:ListInstanceProfiles` and `iam:PassRole` permissions to utilize IAM roles.
       * **Key pair** — Required if you may need to connect to your EC2 instances [using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
       * **User data** — Allows you to specify a script that will be run when an instance launches.
 Learn more: [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html), [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
       * **Tags** — The list of comma-separated instance tags.
-For example: `LaunchedBy=TeamCity,TeamCityCloudProfileName=MyProfile1`.
+For example `LaunchedBy=TeamCity,TeamCityCloudProfileName=MyProfile1`.
 Tagging requires the `ec2:*Tags` permission.
 See the following section for more information: [](#Tagging).

-   5. Check **Use spot instances** if you prefer to use cheaper [spot instances](https://aws.amazon.com/ec2/spot/) rather than reguar On-Demand instances.
-The **Max price** field allows you to specify your maximum bid price for spot instances (in US dollars).
-If the bid price is not specified, the default On-Demand price will be used.
+   5. Check **Use spot instances** if you prefer cheaper [spot instances](https://aws.amazon.com/ec2/spot/) to On-Demand ones.
+The **Max price** field lets you to specify your maximum bid price for spot instances (in US dollars).
+The default On-Demand price will be used if the bid price is not specified.

       TeamCity can automatically choose Regions or Availability Zones in which your spot requests are most likely to succeed based on their [spot placement scores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html#sps-example-configs).
-To allow TeamCity request and utilize these scores, add the `ec2:GetSpotPlacementScores` [IAM permission](#Required+IAM+permissions).
+To allow TeamCity to request and utilize these scores, add the `ec2:GetSpotPlacementScores` [IAM permission](#Required+IAM+permissions).

       > It is not recommended to use spot instances for production-critical builds due to the possibility of an [unexpected spot instance termination by Amazon](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#using-spot-instances-managing-interruptions).
-If a spot instance is terminated, TeamCity will fail the build with a corresponding build problem, and will re-add this build to the build queue.
+If a spot instance is terminated, TeamCity will fail the build with a corresponding build problem and re-add this build to the build queue.
       >
       {type="note"}
    6. Specify networking settings for your EC2 instances.